khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 To have the first production version we still have to implement these items:

 &nbsp;
-    - Sprite nodes.

-&nbsp;
-    - Mesh decorator.

-&nbsp;
-    - GUI decorator.

-&nbsp;
-    - SpriteMap decorator to build sprite based scenes.

-&nbsp;
-    - MeshMap decorator to build mesh based scenes.

-&nbsp;
     - Support for input events.

 &nbsp;
     - Support for sounds system.

 &nbsp;
-    - Project builder system (webpack).
+    - Project builder system (debug and production versions).

-&nbsp;
-    - Debug and production versions.

 # Further future

-Khanon.js plans to integrate many features in the future.
+Khanon.js plans to integrate more features in the future.

 Some things in mind: